theandrew168/bloggulus/README.md

 ### Running

-Run the backend API and frontend SPA at the same time:
+Run the application and Tailwind CSS watcher at the same time:

 ```bash
 make -j run